RileyJamesPatterson/pdsnd_github/README.md

 Udacity Bike Share 'Explore US bikeshare Data' and 'Post your work on GitHub' project

 ### Description
-A python script to elicit input from a user to explore bike share data from three us cities.
+A python script to elicit input from a user, load csv data and explore bike share data from three us cities.

 ### Files used
 Motivate (bike share system provider) CSV files: